-The Spring and Autumn Period (770–476 B.C.)
+The Spring and Autumn Period (770–476 BC)

 It's generally believed that the first parts of the Great Wall were built during the Spring and Autumn Period, when the eastern and central region of what is now China consisted of many small states or princedoms.

-The Warring States Period (475–221 B.C.)
+The Warring States Period (475–221 BC)

 The outcome of the Warring States Period was that the State of Qin proved to be the stronger, conquering and unifying the other states.
-Qin Shihuang (king of the State of Qin from 247–221 B.C.) became the first emperor of China and ruled China for most of the short Qin dynasty.
+Qin Shihuang (king of the State of Qin from 247–221 BC) became the first emperor of China and ruled China for most of the short Qin Dynasty.

 When it was finished, the total length of wall exceeded 5,000 kilometers (3,100 miles), and became known as the 10,000-Li-Long-Wall (one li is 0.5 km).
 The Qin Great Wall wound its way from Linrao, Gansu Province in the west to the Liaodong Peninsula, Liaoning Province.
 Read more on the Qin Great Wall.

-After Qin Shihuang's death in 210 B.C., the Qin Dynasty failed to maintain its authority and was replaced by the Han Dynasty.
+After Qin Shihuang's death in 210 BC, the Qin Dynasty failed to maintain its authority and was replaced by the Han Dynasty.
 It was one of the golden ages of China when the nation was consolidated.

-The Han Dynasty Great Wall from the North Korea coast near Pyongyang in the east to Lop Nur in the west was the longest the Great Wall has ever been at more than 8,000 km (5,000 miles).
-The total length included many branching walls, natural barriers and trenches.
+The Han Dynasty Great Wall from the North Korea coast near Pyongyang in the east to Jade Gate Pass in the west was the longest the Great Wall has ever been at more than 8,000 km (5,000 miles).
+The total length included many branching walls, natural barriers, and trenches.

 Other Feudal Dynasties (220–960)

-The Sui Dynasty (581–618) saw extensive rebuilding of the Great Wall, while the following Tang Dynasty (618–907), the culmination of China's feudal age, didn't do any work on the Great wall owing to its superior power and A.D.vantage over its northern nomA.D. neighbors.
+The Sui Dynasty (581–618) saw extensive rebuilding of the Great Wall, while the following Tang Dynasty (618–907), the culmination of China's feudal age, didn't do any work on the Great wall owing to its superior power and advantage over its northern nomad neighbors.

 The Song Dynasty (960–1279)

 The Jin, or Manchus, however did get through the Great Wall and controlled the north of China during the Jin Dynasty (1115–1234).
-The Jin Great Wall was unable to stop the vast Mongol Empire invasion consuming China and beginning the Yuan Dynasty.
+The Jin Great Wall was unable to stop the vast Mongol Empire invading, consuming China, and beginning the Yuan Dynasty.

 The Yuan Dynasty (1271–1368)

-The Yuan dynasty was the first dynasty in which the whole of China was controlled by a non-Han people, the Mongols.
-The Great Wall hA.D. done a good job of preserving Han China for 1500 years.
+The Yuan Dynasty was the first dynasty in which the whole of China was controlled by a non-Han people, the Mongols.
+The Great Wall had done a good job of preserving Han China for 1,500 years.
 Building of the Great Wall, not surprisingly, ceased during the Yuan Dynasty, as China and Mongolia to the north were one.

 Post-Ming History (1644–present)

 A breach in the Great Wall at Shanhai Pass in 1644 by Manchu forces signaled the end of Han control in China for the last and final Chinese dynasty, the Qing Dynasty (1644–1911).
-It also signaled the end of construction and maintenance of the Great Wall, until the Badaling section was restored by the government of the Peoples' Republic of China, and opened to the public in 1955 as a tourist attraction.
+It also signaled the end of construction and maintenance of the Great Wall, until the Badaling section was restored by the government of the Peoples' Republic of China, and opened to the public in 1957 as a tourist attraction.